lanterndata/docs-archive/blog/hello_world.md

 Graph 3 — Index Creation

 Our database is built on top of usearch — a state of the art implementation of HNSW, the most scalable and performant algorithm for handling vector search.
-Many more exciting improvements are coming soon.

 ## 🚀 Features today + Coming soon